 - Recertifications to claim the Earned Income Tax Credit.

 The IRS sends a letter or notice explaining the issue(s) and how to resolve the issue(s) to the taxpayer when it delays a refund.
 The letter or notice contains the contact telephone number and address for the taxpayer to use for further assistance.

-If taxpayers’ refunds are lost or misapplied, taxpayers do not receive notices or letters or there is no information on Where’s My Refund or the Refund Hotline (see Advising Taxpayers about Refund Inquiries above), EROs should advise taxpayers to call the IRS Tax Help number listed in tax packages.
+If taxpayers’ refunds are lost or misapplied, taxpayers do not receive notices or letters or there is no information on Where’s My Refund or the Refund Hotline (see Advising Taxpayers about Refund Inquiries above), EROs should advise taxpayers to call the IRS taxpayer assistance number.